 It is not necessary to arrive early to secure a camping spot because as there is more than enough space for all.
 So, when you arrive, we encourage you to breathe deep, take a walk around and find a spot in that calls out to you.
 There are three primary camping areas, the two RV/Trailer Areas and the Main Campground Loop.
 To get yourself oriented check out the following Ramble Camp Map and read more about the various areas below.

 If you have a vehicle that is longer than 18 feet (including any trailer), you need to have purchased a RV/Trailer Pass and camp in one of two designated RV/Trailer areas.
 This is because the road around Main Campground Loop will not accommodate large vehicles.
-The first RV/Trailer area is located in a shady redwood grove over near the Cabins.
+The first RV/Trailer area (“RV Grove”) is located over near the Cabins.
 This area cannot accommodate extremely large vehicles and is on the other side of the property from the main campground loop.
-The second RV/Trailer area is located in the upper parking area near the Campground Loop, so if you have friends who are tent camping in the Main Campground, you will be closer to them if you settle in that area.
+The second RV/Trailer area (the “RV Meadow”) is located in the upper parking area near the Campground Loop, so if you have friends who are tent camping in the Main Campground, you will be closer to them if you settle in that area.
 Only a very limited of number RV/Trailer passes will be available, so be sure to grab your RV/Trailer Pass early to assure that we can accommodate you.
-Once you purchase a pass you will be guaranteed a space in one of the two RV/Trailer areas, but whether you can choose between the TWO will depend on availability of space when you arrive.
-Note there are no hookups in either of the two areas.
-Lastly, be aware that there will be very limited tent space, if any, available in the RV/Trailer areas.
+Once you purchase a pass you will be guaranteed a space in one of the two RV/Trailer areas, but whether you can choose between the two will depend on availability of space when you arrive.
+Note there are no hookups in either of the two areas and no generators are allowed except between the hours of 2pm and 3pm to top off batteries.
+Lastly, be aware that there is no tent space available in the RV/Trailer areas.

 The Main Campground